zackw/header-survey/inventories.md

 ABSENT, PRESENT, or CORRECT.
 They give details about the problems encountered with that header.

-There are presently six types of annotation.
-All annotations have an optional `[`<i>mode</i>`]` tag, which appears before any other information, and indicates that the annotation only applies to a particular compilation mode.
+There are presently seven types of annotation.
+Four of them have an optional `[`<i>mode</i>`]` tag, which appears before any other information, and indicates that the annotation only applies to a particular compilation mode.
 For instance,

     %netinet/ip6.h
     $P sys/types.h